 Distributive principles vary in numerous dimensions.
 They vary in what is considered relevant to distributive justice (income, wealth, opportunities, jobs, welfare, utility, etc.); in the nature of the recipients of the distribution (individual persons, groups of persons, reference classes, etc.); and on what basis the distribution should be made (equality, maximization, according to individual characteristics, according to free transactions, etc.).
-In this entry, the focus is on principles designed to cover the distribution of benefits and burdens of economic activity among individuals in a society.
-Although principles of this kind have been the dominant source of Anglo-American debate about distributive justice over the last five decades, there are other important distributive justice questions, some of which are covered by other entries in the encyclopedia.
+In this entry, the focus is primarily on principles designed to cover the distribution of benefits and burdens of economic activity among individuals in a society.
+Although principles of this kind have been the dominant source of Anglo-American debate about distributive justice over the last six decades, there are other important distributive justice questions, some of which are covered by other entries in the encyclopedia.
 These include questions of distributive justice at the global level rather than just at the national level (see justice: international), distributive justice across generations (see justice: intergenerational) and how the topic of distributive justice can be approached, not as a set of principles but as a virtue (see justice: as a virtue).

 Although the numerous distributive principles vary along different dimensions, for simplicity, they are presented here in broad categories.
 Even though these are common classifications in the literature, it is important to keep in mind they necessarily involve over-simplification, particularly with respect to the criticisms of each of the groups of principles.
 Some criticisms may not apply equally to every principle in the group.
 The issue of how we are to understand and respond to criticisms of distributive principles is discussed briefly in the final section on methodology (see Methodology).

 Throughout most of history, people were born into, and largely stayed in, a fairly rigid economic position.
-The distribution of economic benefits and burdens was normally seen as fixed, either by nature or by God.
+The distribution of economic benefits and burdens was normally seen as fixed, either by nature or by a deity.
 Only when there was a widespread realization that the distribution of economic benefits and burdens could be affected by government did distributive justice become a live topic.
 Now the topic is unavoidable.
 Governments continuously make and change laws and policies affecting the distribution of economic benefits and burdens in their societies.
 Almost all changes, whether they regard tax, industry, education, health, etc. have distributive effects.
 As a result, every society has a different distribution at any point in time and we are becoming increasingly more adept at measuring that distribution.
 More importantly, at every point in time now, each society is faced with a choice about whether to stay with current laws, policies, etc. or to modify them.
 The practical contribution of distributive justice theory is to provide moral guidance for these constant choices.

 One of the simplest principles of distributive justice is that of strict, or radical, equality.
-The principle says that every person should have the same level of material goods and services.
+The principle says that every person should have the same level of material goods (including burdens) and services.
 The principle is most commonly justified on the grounds that people are morally equal and that equality in material goods and services is the best way to give effect to this moral ideal.

-Even with this ostensibly simple principle some of the difficult specification problems of distributive principles can be seen.
+Even with this ostensibly simple principle, some of the difficult specification problems of distributive principles can be seen.
 The two main problems are the construction of appropriate indices for measurement (the index problem), and the specification of time frames.
 Because there are numerous proposed solutions to these problems, the ‘principle of strict equality’ is not a single principle but a name for a group of closely related principles.
 This range of possible specifications occurs with all the common principles of distributive justice.

 Because ‘starting-gate’ principles may eventually lead to large inequalities, strict egalitarians do not usually favor them.
 The most common form of strict equality principle specifies that income (measured in terms of money) should be equal in each time-frame, though even this may lead to significant disparities in wealth if variations in savings are permitted.
 Hence, strict equality principles are commonly conjoined with some society-wide specification of just saving behavior (see justice: intergenerational).
 In practice, however, this principle and the starting-gate version might require more similar distributions than it first appears.
-This is because the structure of the family means the requirement to give people equal starts will often necessitate redistribution to parents, who due to bad luck, bad management, or simply their own choices, have been unsuccessful in accruing or holding onto material goods.
+This is because the structure of the family means the requirement to give people equal starts will often necessitate redistribution to parents, who due to bad luck, bad management, or simply their own choices, have been unsuccessful in accruing or holding on to material goods.

 There are a number of direct moral criticisms made of strict equality principles: that they unduly restrict freedom, that they do not give best effect to the moral equality of persons, that they conflict with what people deserve, etc. (see the sections on Libertarian Principles, and Desert-Based Principles, and the entry on equality).
 But the most common criticism is a welfare-based one related to the Pareto efficiency requirement: that everyone can be materially better off if incomes are not strictly equal (Carens 1981).
 It is this criticism which partly inspired the Difference Principle.